-The Directors, after having reviewed the projections and possible challenges that may lie ahead, believe that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for at least twelve months from the date of approval of these financial statements, and have continued to adopt the going concern basis in preparing the financial statements.
+The Directors, after having reviewed the Group forecasts and possible challenges that may occur over short to medium term, are confident that the Group has adequate resources to continue to operate for at least twelve months from the date that these financial statements are approved and have continued to adopt the going concern principle in preparing the financial statements.

-As at 30th April 2023, the Group's gearing ratio stood at 26.3% (2022: 25.8%) against a substantial shareholders net worth of £125 million (2022: £115 million).
-The retained reserves of the Group put it in a strong position to deal with unforeseen material adverse issues.
+As at 30th April 2024, the Group's gearing ratio stood at 35.1% (2023: 26.3%) against a substantial shareholders' net worth of £122 million (2023: £125 million).
+The retained reserves of the Group put it in a strong position to deal with any material unforeseen adverse issues that may occur and have an impact on the Group's operations.